Flat Extras – How to Beat This Costly Life Insurance Expense

 Or are you the type who is pushing the boundaries of your technical experience?

-For example, there is been a tightening of underwriting guidelines for private pilots over the past few years.
+For example, underwriting guidelines for private pilots have been tightened over the past few years.

 It seems that more pilots with minimal experience are flying.